Nero1224/AMLS_assignment20_21/README.md

 #### model_a1.py
 This code contains the functions used in main.py.
 The detailed description, implementation and result can be found in report.
 The code in this file has the most strict and complete form and can be used for marking.

-#### model_a1.pkl
-This file contains pre-trained model and will be used in main.py to give training and test accuracy.

 #### knn_a1.py/rand_forest_a1.py/svm_a1.py/mlp_a1.py/cnn_a1.py
 (To run these codes, two things need to be done: 1.add dlib .dat file to the relevant directory;